 Is the City going to continue to charge property taxes while all of this is happening?

-The 60-day grace period for property tax and utility bill payments and late penalties ends this Friday, May 15.
-Customers already enrolled in the City’s pre-authorized payment plan don’t have to re-enroll because payments will start again automatically after the grace period ends.
+The 60-day grace period for property tax and utility bill payments and late penalties ended Friday, May 15.
+Customers already enrolled in the City’s pre-authorized payment plan didn’t have to re-enroll because payments will start again automatically after the grace period ends.

-Property owners will be receiving a letter in the mail regarding payment due dates.
-Please visit the Property Tax and Utility Bills section section of the COVID-19: Changes to City Services website for more details.
+Property owners should have received a letter in the mail regarding payment due dates.
+Please visit the Property Tax and Utility Bills section of the COVID-19: Changes to City Services website for more details.

 If you have further questions about the Pre-Authorized Tax Payment Program, give my office a call at: (416) 338-5335 and we can help you.